NSAryan12/OpenGL-Textures/README.md

 # OpenGL-Textures
 Learning Textures in OpenGL

-This Project Demonstrates how to use Textures in OpenGL Using a view with Cubes and you can move around using your mouse or
+This Project Demonstrates how to use Textures in OpenGL Using a view with Cubes and you can move around using your mouse or  fd

+Dependencies Used -
+GLEW,
+GLM
+GLFW